arklumpus/MuPDFCore/Readme.md

     This means that if you use one of these constructors you do not have to worry about the language files being installed in the right place; as long as the user has an Internet connection, the library will download the language files as necessary.

+**Note**: the Tesseract OCR is not supported on macOS on Apple silicon, because I could not find a way to compile the native MuPDF library with Tesseract on this platform (can you help?).
+If you try to use any OCR method in an app published with target `osx-arm64`, you will get an exception (you can catch this and fail gracefully).
+If you need to use the OCR functions on macOS, you should publish with target `osx-x64` and rely on Rosetta 2 to run your program on Apple silicon Macs.

 ### MuPDFCore.MuPDFRenderer control